willzywiec/transport/README.md

 To use these scripts, just run **param.py** (builds COG and MCNP input deck) and then **batch.py** (runs COG and MCNP).
 If you want to use the current versions of either code, just modify **batch.py**.

 **Backstory**: I have a longstanding, silent beef with physicists and engineers who develop their own geometry libraries from scratch, mostly because they end up forcing everyone else to use geometric primitives and poorly implemented mesh controls.
 There are experts out there who have a deep understanding and mastery of this topic and have already developed state-of-the-art libraries (https://www.cgal.org/).
-When it comes to geometry, I prefer a buffet of kernels and visualization options, so on that note, I'll give a shout-out to Geant4 and the team at Royal Holloway, University of London for doing all the hard work to solve (or at least amortize) this problem (https://arxiv.org/pdf/2010.01109.pdf).
+When it comes to geometry, I prefer a buffet of kernels and visualization options, so on that note, I'll give a shout-out to Geant4 and the team at Royal Holloway for doing all the hard work to solve (or at least amortize) this problem (https://arxiv.org/pdf/2010.01109.pdf).

 ## COG Scripts
 **cog_slice.py**